goodboxer/chunkflow-io/SETUP.md

 ### Required API Keys

-This project requires a Google Gemini API key to function.
+This project requires Google Gemini and Firebase credentials to function.

 **Setup Steps:**